 NP 310 provides 8.75 CE for Psychologists, RDs, DTRs, LMFTs, LCSWs, LPCCs, and LEPs, and 8.25 CE for National Certified Counselors (NCCs).
 For NCCs, the National Board of Certified Counselors excludes learner time spent on syllabi, quizzes, and the course final.
 Please contact the NBCC should you have questions.

 Once enrolled, Learners have full online access to this course for 3 months (90 days).
 This course is fully self-contained, and no additional materials are needed for its completion.
-This course and evaluation must be completed to receive course credit and an NP 110 Certificate of Completion.
+This course and evaluation must be completed to receive course credit and an NP 310 Certificate of Completion.
 No partial credit is given.
 This course is not downloadable.
 However, for each module, Learners may download a Course Download Kit containing all of the terms & definitions, figures, lightbulb moments (short evidence-based factoids), and APA-formatted references.
+You may also purchase the optional 3 CE Downloadable Workbook for further learning and support.

 CNP is committed to identifying and resolving potential conflicts of interest in planning, promoting, delivering, and evaluating its continuing education curriculum and programs.
 As an APA-approved continuing education sponsor, and consistent with concepts outlined in the APA Ethical Principles of Psychologists and Code of Conduct, no individual involved in the planning, promotion, delivery, or evaluation of CNP continuing education has any personal, professional, legal, financial, or other interests that could reasonably be expected to impair his, her, or their objectivity, competence, or effectiveness.

-There are no prerequisites to take NP 310.
-This course is part of the Theoretical Foundations Certificate in Nutritional Psychology (NP-F), which comprises NP 110: Introduction to Nutritional Psychology Methods and NP 320: Neurobiological Foundations in Nutritional Psychology.
+There are no prerequisites to take this course, which is part of the Theoretical Foundations Certificate in Nutritional Psychology (NP-F).
+The newly developed NP-F includes NP 110: Introduction to Nutritional Psychology Methods and NP 320: Neurobiological Foundations in Nutritional Psychology.

 A: Yes, this course is taught fully online through the CNP educational platform and can be completed at your own pace.
 Note: once enrolled, each course has a time limit to complete (usually several months and in NP 310 case -- three months).